prokls/cnf-analysis-py/README.rst

 .. contents::
     :backlinks: none

-cnf-analysis is a command line tool to analyse CNF files.
+cnf-analysis is a library to analyze DIMACS CNF files.
-CNF files are expected to be written in DIMACS format.
-After parsing them, they are read through an IPASIR interface.
-On calling the ``release`` method, metrics about the CNF file are computed.
-Those metrics are written to a file with extension ``.stats``.
+Those files are commonly used to decode SAT problems and a few basic features of a CNF file might tell you something about the problem stated.

+This tool evaluates a list of features which are thoroughly described by the project and stores them in a JSON file.

 Performance
 -----------